Monday, April 6, 2009

 Isaac: We all are sinners, like when Adam was falling off the cliff.
 But Jesus saved us, He died for our sins, and He came back to life.

 Dad: Books with crosses and tombs might do a good job of relating the details of the Easter story.
-But I can't think of a single picture book that does a better job of conveying the meaning of the Easter story.
+But I can't think of a single picture book we have that does a better job of conveying the meaning of the Easter story.
 Rescue from disobedience and death.

 Gracie: It's an important book.